 Androscoggin Valley Soil and Water Conservation District has received funding from the USDA Natural Resources Conservation Service Environmental Quality Incentive Program Agreement #68-1218-13-17 to offer "The Andy Valley Successful Farmer".
-This Series has been rescheduled and there will be four evening sessions to be held on Wednesday evenings beginning March 5 through March 26.
-A full day session is also offered on May 6, 2014.
+This Series is now about to conduct the final full day sessionon May 6, 2014.

 The cost to attend one or more workshops is $15 per person for each workshop session.
-A discounted price of $50 per person is offered for signing up for all five sessions.
 Scholarships are avialable for a second representative from the farm to attend.
 Call Jane Heikkinen at 207-753-9400 ext 400 for details.
-Substitute representatives from the farm may attend in cas of an emergency preventing attendance for those registered for all five sessions.
-No refunds will be given for any registering for one or more sessions and not showing up without a notification.
-Cancellation of a registration must be made three days before the scheduled workshop to be eligible for refund.
-Seating is limited.
-REGISTER NOW.
+Substitute representatives from the farm may attend in case of an emergency preventing attendance for those registered.
+No refunds will be given for any not showing up without a notification three days prior to the workshop to be eligible for a refund.
+Seating is limited only roonm for 10 more people.
+REGISTER NOW--no later than May 1st.
 Sorrry, no credit card payments will be accepted.
-Nutrient Management and Pesticide CEU credits will be given.

 Maine Earth Smart Professional Development Workshop